 - Konbinis are squeezing the sweetness out of JapanConvenience shopping has taken a heavy toll on retail culture inJapan.
 Sean Michael Wilson laments the demise of old-fashioned shops that keep customers sweet with free fruit.

 - There’s a world of difference between blue and greenThere are many stumbling blocks for Japanese people as they grapple with the English language.
 Tomoko Parry reveals her difficulty in understanding the puzzle of color.

-- Karaoke Madness!
-When hard pressed workers need a breakForeigners often think Japanese are perennially polite, especially at work.
+- A Pregnant Panda is a Political AnimalForeigners often think Japanese are perennially polite, especially at work.
 But some staff risk being cheeky to their superiors when they go out.